-Pledge cards are filled out by donors to show their commitment to supporting an organization.
-Pledge cards ask donors to give information like their name, address, and phone number, as well as a pledge amount.
-They also offer any important information concerning the donor might need, such as payment methods accepted by the organization.
+Donors fill out pledge cards to show their commitment to supporting an organization.
+Pledge cards ask donors to give information like their names, addresses, and phone numbers, as well as pledge amounts.
+They also offer any additional information the donor might need, such as payment methods accepted by the organization.

 How do you receive payment for donation pledges?